 Student Top Attractions in Oxford

-Oxford Castle: The castle dates back to the 11th century and although mainly a ruin it does still have its old keep.
-The castle’s main use was as a prison which remained so until as recently as 1996!
-Today you can visit it as a tourist attraction, find out about the people who worked there and also about some of the more notorious characters who were locked up inside.
+Oxford Castle: The castle dates back to the 11th century but now its mostly in ruins.
+The castle’s main use was as a prison which remained so, until as recently as 1996.
+Today you can visit with an entrance cost.

 Optional extras are also available, but they are not included in the tour price.